-Earlier, the Taliban’s Financial Commission warned Afghan traders moving goods to pay their taxes when travelling through areas it controlled.
+Earlier, the Taliban’s Financial Commission warned Afghan traders moving goods to pay their taxes when traveling through areas it controlled.
 It also draws revenue from businesses such as telecommunications and mobile phone operators.
 The Taliban also earns revenues of approximately $2m a year by billing electricity consumers.

 Afghanistan is rich in minerals and precious stones, much of it under-exploited as a result of the years of conflict.
 The mining industry in Afghanistan is worth at least an estimated $1bn.
-Most of the extraction is small scale and much of it is done illegally.
+Most of the extraction is small-scale, and much of it is done illegally.
 The Taliban has taken control of mining sites and extorted money from ongoing legal and illegal mining operations.

-Several Afghan and US officials have long accused several regional governments including Pakistan, Iran and Russia of giving financial aid to the Afghan Taliban.
-Private citizens from several Gulf countries including Saudi Arabia, the United Arab Emirates and Qatar are believed to be aggressively funding the Taliban.
+Several Afghan and US officials have long accused several regional governments, including Pakistan, Iran, and Russia, of giving financial aid to the Afghan Taliban.
+Private citizens from several Gulf countries, including Saudi Arabia, the United Arab Emirates, and Qatar, are believed to be aggressively funding the Taliban.

 Who is Arming the Taliban